 On policy priorities and how immigrants should be treated, differences within the ranks of high conspiratorial thinkers emerge along racial lines.
 Here the views of white high conspiratorial thinkers are more restrictive.
 For instance, 76% of white high conspiratorial thinkers say border security should be a high federal priority, compared to 51% of non-white high conspiratorial thinkers, 51% of white low conspiratorial thinkers, and 37% of non-white low conspiratorial thinkers.
-Preferences for deporting unauthorized immigrants follow a similar pattern, with 68% of white high conspiratorial thinkers, 36% of white low conspiratorial thinkers, 36% of white low conspiratorial thinkers, 36% of white low conspiratorial thinkers.
+Preferences for deporting unauthorized immigrants follow a similar pattern, with 68% of white high conspiratorial thinkers placing this as a high priority, compared to 41% of non-white high conspiratorial thinkers, 36% of white low conspiratorial thinkers, and 27% of non-white low conspiratorial thinkers.